-Due to the data reporting techniques of WAP and CEAP, race and ethnicity are combined into one category, and Asian and Native Hawaiian or Other Pacific Islander are also combined into one category.
+Due to the data reporting techniques of the Weatherization Assistance Program (WAP) and Comprehensive Energy Assistance Program (CEAP), race and ethnicity are combined into one category, and Asian and Native Hawaiian/Other Pacific Islander are also combined into one category.
 Note that some entities may have served a slightly different set of counties under different contracts and may have served the same county in different periods within the fiscal year.

-For the following WAP data, performance figures represent the number of weatherization units from the Department's Department of Energy (DOE) and Low Income Housing Energy Assistance Program (LIHEAP) Weatherization programs.
-Units receiving both DOE and LIHEAP funding may be double counted.
+For the following WAP data, performance figures represent the number of weatherization units from the Department's DOE and Low Income Housing Energy Assistance Program (LIHEAP) Weatherization programs.
+Units receiving both Department of Energy and LIHEAP funding may be double counted.